 Tweaking the Boot Loader Parameters

-Many people complain about ZFS for its stability issues, such as kernel panic, reboot randomly, crash when copying large files (> 2GB) at full speed etc. It has something to do with the boot loader settings.
+Many people complain about ZFS for its stability issues, such as kernel panic, reboot randomly, crash when copying large files (> 2GB) at full speed etc. It may have something to do with the boot loader settings.
 By default, ZFS will not work smoothly without tweaking the system parameters system.
-Even FreeBSD claims that no tweaking is necessary for 64-bit system, my FreeBSD server crashes very often when writing large files to the pool.
+Even FreeBSD (9.1 or earlier) claims that no tweaking is necessary for 64-bit system, my FreeBSD server crashes very often when writing large files to the pool.
 After trial and error for many times, I figure out few equations.
 You can tweak your boot loader (/boot/loader.conf) using the following parameters.
 Notice that I only tested the following on FreeBSD.
 Please let me know whether the following tweaks work on other operating systems.

 Warning: Make sure that you save a copy before doing anything to the boot loader.
 Also, if you experience anything unusual, please remove your changes and go back to the original settings.